dccoursera1/Data_Cleaning/README.md

 * codebook.md: An explanation of the tidyData.txt dataframe, labels, factors, variables, and variable nomenclature

-* tidyData.R: The R script used to create the tidyData dataframe
+* run_analysis.R: The R script used to create the tidyData dataframe

 Notes:
 ======
-* The tidyData.txt data set can be created with the tidyData.R script.
+* The tidyData.txt data set can be created with the run_analysis.R script.
 The script assumes that the original data set,UCI HAR Dataset, is in the working directory of your R installation.
 * Each row consists of the subject and activity observation
 * Each column consists of a measure of the row observation